ricardo-rendoncepeda/devsign/devsign-deckset.md

 ![inline](Images/HumanInterfaceGuidelines.jpeg)

-^ At this point I imagine many of you, specially the indie devs, are thinking "If this is Interaction Design, then I'm definitely an Interaction Designer!"... and this is certainly true to a large degree.
+^ So at this point I imagine many of you, specially the indie devs, are thinking "If this is Interaction Design, then I'm definitely an Interaction Designer!"... and this is certainly true to a large degree.

 ^ For iOS developers at least.

 ^ Thanks to Apple's Human Interface Guidelines, UIKit, and their tightly controlled ecosystem, we can put our trust in well-defined platform patterns and user expectations.

-^ However, if you come from old-school desktop development, the wild wild web, or other mobile platforms, you'll know that interaction design can be very complex, largely decentralized, and definitely needs a lot more thought.
-Sometimes it's total anarchy.
+^ However, if you come from old-school desktop development or the wild wild web, you'll know that interaction design can be very complex, largely decentralized, and definitely needs a lot more thought.
 It's not always a given and that's where we need the pros.

 ^ Not all problems are created equally though, so make sure your app stands out by solving these problems in an easy way; not by making more along the way.

-^ And if you really think Apple made it too easy for you, try to dive into *information architecture* for an added challenge :]
+Apple made it easy, but not dispensable.

 ---